Did you know that I have a condo?

 I would love for you to pencil in an hour that is just for you on your calendar.

-In addition, why not do an organizational task this week just on your stuff, on your area and no one else’s.
+In addition, why not do an organizational task this week just on your stuff, in your area, and no one else’s?

 When you get yourself organized, your family follows suit.
 There is an energy that comes from that positive place.